 While a picture says a thousand words, a video says more.
 People who are interested in booking your hotel might want to watch a video of what they will be experiencing while staying there.
 Give them a glimpse into the guest experience they could have if they stayed at your hotel.
 Take them on a walk through tour of your hotel.
 If there is an event going on, create a live video to share, but remember to keep video quality in mind.

 The hotel industry can take advantage of marketing in real time, as guests often show up on time and have scheduled in advance.
 This gives hotels the unique opportunity to prime interested parties through social media, search engines, and then upsell or personalize the experience for each guest in person.

 Chatbots allow you to have a virtual assistant 24/7, answering questions, and helping guests on your website.
 It can help nurture leads, allowing a real sales associate to step in and close the sale.

 Marketing professionals will personalize email campaigns for their subscribers to increase click-through rates.
 This doesn’t only mean using the subscriber’s first name in the email.
 It can involve a personalized subject line, different images based on subscriber preferences, and even alter sections of content in the email based on criteria you’ve set.

 You can also personalize your marketing efforts through retargeting people who have abandoned their booking before completing the process.
 Send a personalized email that encourages them to continue their booking.

-Hotel marketing trends in 2019 involve incorporating digital marketing and social media marketing into your marketing efforts.
+These hotel marketing trends involve incorporating digital marketing and social media marketing into your marketing efforts.
 Make it easier for people to find you in search engines, and engage with your audience on social media.
 Focus on creating a positive experience, through videos, sharing user-generated content, AI chatbots, and personalized marketing both online and in person.